On average, you make more than 200 decisions about food each day — but you're only aware of a small fraction of them (1).

 Finally, if you really must stockpile items, make sure to keep the extra items well out of eyesight.

-Bottom Line: Stockpiling foods increases the likelihood you'll eat them.
+SUMMARY Stockpiling foods increases your likelihood of overeating.
 Instead, get in the habit of buying only what is necessary for the week.

-Eating large volumes of food tricks your brain into thinking you ate more, helping decrease the likelihood of overeating.
+Eating large volumes of food tricks your brain into thinking you consumed more calories, helping decrease the likelihood of overeating and weight gain.

-An easy way to add volume to your meals without increasing the calorie content is to pick high-fiber foods with a low energy density, such as vegetables.
+An easy way to add volume to your meals without increasing the calorie content is to pick high-fiber foods with a low calorie density, such as vegetables.

-These simple tips to reduce mindless eating should help you lose weight over time, in a way that feels easy and can be maintained over the long term.
+In doing so, you may improve your overall health and even lose weight in a way that feels easy and can be maintained over the long term.